Energy is the ability to do work or cause change.

 Gravitational potential energy

-- The larger the object (the greater the mass) the greater the potential energy.
+- The larger the object the greater the mass – and the greater the potential energy.

-- The greater the height the object is above ground, the greater the potential energy.
+- The greater the height at which the object is above ground, the greater the potential energy.

 Elastic potential energy

-The amount of stretch determines the amount of elastic potential energy – greater the stretch, the greater the amount of elastic potential energy.
+The extent to which the object can stretch determines the amount of elastic potential energy.
+The greater the potential stretch, the greater the amount of elastic potential energy.

 Potential Energy Quiz